CODAIT/max-vis/examples/README.md

 # Examples

-This folder contains browser and Node.js examples of using `max-vis`.
+This folder contains browser, Node.js, and command-line examples of using `max-vis`.
-Follow the steps below to install and run the browser or Node.js example.
+Follow the steps below to install and run the browser, Node.js, or command-line example.

 Open a terminal and run the commands: